 With some kinds of life insurance, you can purchase it, put it away, and simply pay your premiums as they come due.
-With Universal Life, you can make changes to your policy as desired, including adjusting your premiums and coverage1.
-All that flexibility can be very helpful if your circumstances change, however it may require you to monitor your policy more regularly to help avoid any risks.
+With Universal Life, you can make changes to your policy as desired, including adjusting your premiums and coverage.1 All that flexibility can be very helpful if your circumstances change, however it may require you to regularly review your policy to help avoid any risks.

 Actually, there are several different kinds of Universal Life Insurance—each designed to meet a unique set of needs.
 Here’s a quick overview.

 Universal Life (basic)

 If you're looking for long-term protection with the ability to accumulate some cash value over time, our Universal Life may be for you.
 Some of our clients prefer this product because it allows them to customize the protection (including insurance amount, length of coverage, and premiums) to best meet their needs while also managing their costs.

 If you're like our clients who value a guaranteed death benefit, but don’t need to accumulate cash value, then Custom Universal Life Guarantee (Custom Guarantee) might work for you.
 You pay a set premium to maintain the coverage you need for as long as you choose.

 If you're a business owner or someone who needs a significant amount of life insurance protection for a specific period of time (not lasting beyond age 90), Protection Up to Age 90 offers a cost-effective alternative to permanent insurance.
 It allows people to get the level of protection they need (at least $1 million), the way they need it.